Underwater-Lab-SHU/UGWI/README.md

 # UGWI
-UGWI can be download from https://www.aliyundrive.com/s/f5vNYKX2BEq
+UGWI can be download from https://dl.orangedox.com/anonymous

-Extraction code: gk82